4ga/robofriends/README.md

-# RoboFriends
+# RoboFriends + Create-React-App

-This implementation was created using npx create-react-app command, React classes and functional components.
+This implementation was created React classes and functional components.

 To run the React project: